jojohannsen/suffixtree/readme.md

 A data source provides the sequence of numbers used in the creation of the suffix tree.
 Each suffix is represented in the tree, starting at the root of the tree.

-The values can be any data type, but are always mapped to a numeric value.
+Non-numeric data types need to be converted to numeric values to be represented in a suffix tree.

 ### Node